 Of course, short-term counseling won’t always be the best solution, in the workplace or outside of it.
 Long-term therapy seems to be more effective for mental illness and severe psychiatric disorders.
 Complex mental disorders or personality disorders may require a few years of therapy instead of a few short counseling sessions.
 The same is true with any kind of trauma or abuse.

 Some mental health professionals argue that short-term counseling saves insurance providers money at the expense of results.
 Research supports the short-term counseling model, but it’s essential to seek out licensed therapists who can help clients decide what’s best for them.

 Employers who wish to offer support for long-term psychotherapy can consider a behavioral health program.
 For more on the difference between behavioral health and other mental health benefits, see “Behavioral Health, Teletherapy, and EAP: What’s the Difference?”

 Short-term counseling can provide coping skills for some of life’s universal challenges, from grief and relationship stress to depression and anxiety.
 Since it’s rooted in solutions, it helps employees get out the door and back to their lives faster than long-term therapy, all at a lower cost.

 This type of counseling benefits the workplace, too.
 The same stressors that drive employees to seek therapy can chip away at employee productivity.
-When you address mental and emotional health with a short-term therapy resource, you’ll boost employee wellness and workplace culture, too.
+Most EAPs offer free, short-term counseling benefits to employees, making them a natural place to start when looking for a way to support employees.
+Promoting your EAP’s resources and encouraging employees to learn more about this benefit may help them address the mental health issues you can’t see.
+In short, with the help of a short-term therapy resource, you’ll boost employee wellness and workplace culture, too.